StevenClontz/osm/README.md

-# Online Seminars in Mathematics
+# Online Streams in Mathematics

 The OSM project serves to allow mathematical seminars to easily stream their content online to be shared with the larger mathematical community.